Ernest J. King: Ships and manpower

 Aircraft carriers were another matter; King strongly opposed Roosevelt's proposal in August 1942 to defer the s on the grounds that they would consume too many resources and were unlikely to be completed until after the war.
 Eventually Roosevelt authorized them, but his forecast proved correct.
-However King gave way to Roosevelt on the issue of escort carriers; while he believed that nothing smaller than the would be useful in the Pacific war, he accepted Roosevelt's argument that it was important to get new aircraft carriers in commission quickly.
-In 1943, with the war against the U-boats being won, King canceled 200 of the 1,000 destroyer escorts on order, but backed off canceling another 200 when the Bureau of Ships protested.
+However, King gave way to Roosevelt on the issue of escort carriers; while he believed that nothing smaller than the would be useful in the Pacific war, he accepted Roosevelt's argument that it was important to get new aircraft carriers in commission quickly.
+In 1943, with the war against the U-boats being won, King canceled 205 of the 1,005 destroyer escorts on order, but backed off canceling another 200 when the Bureau of Ships protested.

 By March 1944, it was estimated that the Navy would reach its manpower ceiling by August, and would require 340,000 more sailors by the end of the year for ships under construction, which included nine Essex-class carriers.
 On 2 July, King asked the Joint Chiefs to approve an increase of 390,000 men.
 The Army did not object, as it was more than 300,000 over its own personnel ceiling, and needed assault shipping for the Philippines campaign.
 It was noted that this would exacerbate the national labor shortage and adversely affect the munitions industry, and drastic measures might be required if the Army ran into more manpower difficulties, as indeed occurred.

 War in the Atlantic

 When war was declared on Germany, an attack on coastal shipping by U-boats was anticipated, as this was what had happened in World War I. On 12 December 1941, German U-boat commander, Vizeadmiral Karl Dönitz, ordered an attack, codenamed Operation Paukenschlag ("Roll of the drums" or "drumbeat").
 The following day, King issued a warning to all Atlantic commands of an impending German U-boat attack.
 This did not occur immediately, because the U-boats had been withdrawn from the Western Atlantic and priority was accorded to operations in the Mediterranean.
 Some use was made of this respite to lay a defensive naval minefield and erect protective harbor anti-submarine nets and booms.
-Only the long-range Type IX and some Type VII submarines could reach the Western Atlantic, so only six to eight U-boats were on station of the East coast between January and June 1942.
+Only the long-range Type IX and some Type VII submarines could reach the Western Atlantic, so only six to eight U-boats were on station off the East Coast of the United States between January and June 1942.